 I don’t know about you, but I’m feeling the rising temps!
-And now that spring is in full swing, it’s only going to warm up from here.
+And now that summer is around the corner, it’s only going to warm up from here.

 So, what’s the best way to beat the heat?
 I always reach for a glass of chilled iced tea.

 Truth is, I used to be a Diet Coke girl… I drank it all the time before making the swap to tea.

 And once I finally made the change, I decided to experiment with some of my own tea recipes at home.

 I love the classic version you’ll find at most restaurants, but I also like to change it up with some fun flavors.
 Want to see my favs?

 Here are some of my top iced tea recipes for spring and summer.